 Imagine a creamy yogurt or a smooth delicious cheese that makes your mouth water.
-A common complaint is that healthy food is boring.
-Not true.
-Fermented milk products prepared on full-fat milk or cream are nutritious and tasty.
-But not all fermented dairy products are good choices.
+Sounds unhealthy?
+A common complaint is that healthy food is boring and tasteless.
+Not always true.
+Fermented milk products prepared on full-fat milk or cream can be very delicious and nutritious.
+However, not all fermented dairy products are healthy choices.

 Fermented milk products

-Recommended: Plain, unflavored, full-fat, unsweetened yogurt like Greek yogurt with live microorganisms is great.
-Try yogurt made from raw milk.
-It has a creamy, full taste and contains many more nutrients.
+Better choices: Plain, unflavored, full-fat, unsweetened yogurt like Greek yogurt with live microorganisms.
+Yogurt made from raw milk has a creamy, full taste and is packed with nutrients.
 Homemade yogurt is simple and fun.